 Faster cutting with taper control

-With intelligent software, some 5-axis waterjets can increase cutting speeds without causing unwanted kerf taper on part edges.
+With intelligent software, the Finecut 5-axis micro waterjet can increase cutting speed without causing unwanted kerf taper on part edges.
 This reduces processing times to improve efficiency even on simple 2D parts.

 Normally, a given material and thickness will have an optimal cutting speed that eliminates kerf angle.
 Cutting too fast causes a V-taper, where insufficient material is removed from the bottom of the cut.
 Cutting too slowly causes reverse taper where excessive material is removed from the bottom of the material where the water jet widens.